 Which Is Better?

-It's a tough battle between Verizon FiOS and Optimum Cable.
-While Verizon FiOS offers speedier packages, more reliable customer service, and better pricing at slower tiers, Optimum Cable provides customers with a better bargain at faster tiers, complete with a free modem and better-than-average customer service.
+It's a tough battle with Verizon FiOS vs Optimum Cable.
+While Verizon FiOS offers speedier packages, more reliable customer service, and better pricing at slower tiers, Optimum Online is a better bargain at faster tiers, complete with a free modem and better-than-average customer service.

 Furthermore, Verizon FiOS' coverage is more extensive, blanketing over nine states, compared to Optimum Cable's coverage, which is limited to four states.
-Personally speaking, if I'm hunting for faster speeds (above 150 Mbps) and if it available in my area, then I would commit to Optimum Cable.
-Otherwise, it's best to go with Verizon FiOS.
+Personally speaking, if I'm hunting for faster connection speeds (above 150 Mbps) and if it's available in my area, then I would commit to Optimum Cable.
+Otherwise, it's best to go with Verizon FiOS, especially for the symmetrical upload speeds.